 - Quality undergraduate and taught postgraduate teaching and learning.

-The main Institute research activity is primarily (though not exclusively) organised around three Strategic Research Clusters that reflect the CIT current dominant strategic research strengths and critical mass.
+The main Institute research activity is primarily (though not exclusively) organised around three Strategic Research Clusters that reflect MTU Cork's current dominant strategic research strengths and critical mass.

 There are also new and emerging areas of research and a number of long established centres that engage in research and consultancy.

 Across the Institute faculties and constituent colleges, academic staff research interests range across Engineering, Science, Business and Humanities, Music and Art.